MikeTestimony/MikeTestimony/README.md

 ## 💡 About Me

-I’m Michael Debuo, a passionate Software Engineer and Creative Technologist from Techiman, Ghana.
+I’m Michael Debuo, a Software Engineer and a Creative Technologist specializing in full stack web development and mobile app development.
+I am very passionate about turning ideas into realities through modern technologies and empowering the next generation of creatives and tech talents.
+I am commited to continuous learning and to sharing my knowledge and skills with others to inspire growth and innovation.
 Driven by curiosity and creativity, I explore how technology can be used to build solutions that inspire, connect, and empower.

 I’m deeply interested in the intersection between software development, innovation, and creative problem-solving — building projects that merge technical precision with user-centered design.

+I am a BSc. computer science student of the Univeristy of Mines and Technology, Ghana.

 I am currently working at AFri TechBridge Ltd as a software developer and a project manager.
 Afri TechBridge is a tech company based in Ghana that is committed to developing robust software solutions to businesses and also provides hands-on training programs for people that are seeking careering in software development, or wants to improve their IT and modern digital skills.

-“Technology is not just about code — it’s about creating experiences that move people.”
+“Technology is not just about code, it’s about creating experiences that empower people.”

 ## 🎯 Objective